FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cse_microservice_engine.md

   The name must start with a letter and cannot end with a hyphen (-).
   Changing this will create a new engine.

+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id of the cse microservice engine resource.
+Changing this will create a new resource.

 * `flavor` - (Required, String, ForceNew) Specifies the flavor of the dedicated microservice engine.
   Changing this will create a new engine.